Nonparametrically consistent depth-based classifiers: Appendix: Proofs

-as $\ny$, which establishes the result. \cqfd Finally, we show that Properties~(Q1)-(Q3) hold for several classical statistical depth functions.
+Finally, we show that properties (Q1)--(Q3) hold for several classical statistical depth functions.

-\begin{Theor} Properties~(Q1)-(Q3) hold for (i) the halfspace depth and (ii) the simplicial depth. (iii) If the location and scatter functionals~$\mub(P)$ and~$\Sigmab(P)$ are such that (a)~$\mub(P)=\thetab$ as soon as the probability measure~$P$ is symmetric about~$\thetab$ and such that (b) the empirical versions~$\mub(P\n)$ and~$\Sigmab(P\n)$ associated with an \mbox{i.i.d.} sample $\Xb_1,\ldots,\Xb_n$ from~$P$ are strongly consistent for~$\mub(P)$ and~$\Sigmab(P)$, then Properties~(Q1)-(Q3) also hold for the Mahalanobis depth. \end{Theor}
+\begin{Theor} Properties \textup{(Q1)}--\textup{(Q3)} hold for \textup{(i)} the halfspace depth and \textup{(ii)} the simplicial depth. \textup{(iii)} If the location and scatter functionals $\mub (P)$ and $\Sigmab(P)$ are such that \textup{(a)} $\mub(P)=\thetab$ as soon as the probability measure $P$ is symmetric about $\thetab$ and such that \textup{(b)} the empirical versions $\mub(P^{(n)})$ and $\Sigmab(P^{(n)})$ associated with an i.i.d. sample $\Xb_1,\ldots,\Xb_n$ from $P$ are strongly consistent for $\mub(P)$ and $\Sigmab(P)$, then properties \textup{(Q1)}--\textup{(Q3)} also hold for the Mahalanobis depth. \end{Theor}

-\textbf{Proof of Theorem~\ref{Q}.} (i) The continuity of~$D$ in Property~(Q1) actually holds under the only assumption that~$P$ admits a density with respect to the Lebesgue measure; see Proposition~4 in \cite{Rousseeuw:1999p158}.
-Property~(Q2) is a consequence of Theorems~1 and~2 in \cite{Rousseeuw:2004p253} and the fact that the angular symmetry center is unique for absolutely continuous distributions; see \cite{Serfling:2006up}.
-For halfspace depth, Property~(Q3) follows from (6.2) and (6.6) in \cite{Donoho:1992p214}.
+\begin{pf} (i) The continuity of $D$ in property (Q1) actually holds under the only assumption that $P$ admits a density with respect to the Lebesgue measure; see Proposition~4 in Rousseeuw and Ruts \cite {Rousseeuw:1999p158}.
+Property (Q2) is a consequence of Theorems 1 and 2 in Rousseeuw and Struyf \cite{Rousseeuw:2004p253} and the fact that the angular symmetry center is unique for absolutely continuous distributions; see Serfling \cite {Serfling:2006up}.
+For halfspace depth, property (Q3) follows from (6.2) and (6.6) in Donoho and Gasko \cite{Donoho:1992p214}.

-(ii) The continuity of~$D$ in Property~(Q1) actually holds under the only assumption that~$P$ admits a density with respect to the Lebesgue measure; see Theorem~2 in \cite{Liu:1990p224}.
-Remark~C in \cite{Liu:1990p224} shows that, for an angularly symmetric probability measure (hence also for a centrally symmetric probability measure) admitting a density, the symmetry center is the unique point maximizing simplicial depth provided that the density remains positive in a neighborhood of the symmetry center; Property~(Q2) trivially follows.
-Property~(Q3) for simplicial depth is stated in Corollary~1 of \cite{Dumbgen:1992tj}.
+(ii) The continuity of $D$ in property (Q1) actually holds under the only assumption that $P$ admits a density with respect to the Lebesgue measure; see Theorem~2 in Liu \cite{Liu:1990p224}.
+Remark C in Liu \cite{Liu:1990p224} shows that, for an angularly symmetric probability measure (hence also for a centrally symmetric probability measure) admitting a density, the symmetry center is the unique point maximizing simplicial depth provided that the density remains positive in a neighborhood of the symmetry center; property (Q2) trivially follows. property (Q3) for simplicial depth is stated in Corollary~1 of D{\"u}mbgen \cite{Dumbgen:1992tj}.